elninotech/uppload/README.md

 ### Browser Support

 With `babel-polyfill`, Uppload works with IE11 and above.
 Without polyfills, it works with browsers that natively support both promises and the Fetch API.
-You can use the `uppload.polyfills.js` file to support older browsers, or manually import relevant polyfills (e.g. `Array.prototype.includes()`, `fetch()`, etc.)
+You can use the `uppload.polyfills.js` file to support older browsers, or manually import relevant polyfills (e.g. `fetch()`, etc.)

 ### File Size